Clicky02/PythonGeneticTesting/README.md

-# PyGET (Python GEnetic Tester)
+# PyGET (Python GEnetic Testing)

-This is a python library created for my Advanced Software Engineering course.
-It provides an API for automatically generating test cases using a genetic algorithm.
+This is a python library created for the CS5130 Advanced Software Engineering course by Gareth Fultz and Jordan Shaheen.
+It provides an API for automatically generating test inputs using a genetic algorithm.

 ## Usage